jonge-democraten/website/docs/design.md

 A view representing a SidebarWidget.

 * Contains the template filename that draws this item.
-* Contains the information need by the template.
+* Contains the information needed by the template.
 * Created in `context_processor.py` for each context.

 <h3>Example - create new sidebar widget</h3>